Josh Rosen Unplugged, Shaquem Griffin Makes the Most of an Opportunity

 INDIANAPOLIS — UCLA quarterback/lightning-rod Josh Rosen, unplugged, in a few moments.
 Then the story of the weekend, Shaquem Griffin.
 But first, news niblets from the lobbies and convention hall and bars:

 • Barkleymania.
 Penn State running back Saquon Barkley put some distance between himself and the field for the best player in the draft.
 “He’s the best running back prospect I’ve seen in 25 years,” Saints coach Sean Payton told me.
-Another team, which has given only four draft prospects perfect grades in the last 20 years, told me Barkley is the fifth.
+Another team, which had given only four draft prospects perfect grades in the last 20 years, told me Barkley is the fifth.

 • Beware, Tannehill.
 Miami, picking 11th in the April draft, is looking hard at quarterbacks, and several people I spoke with here think it’s likely they’ll go quarterback in the first round.
-Word already leaked that Miami officials will dine with Baker Mayfield the night before his pro day on March 14.
+Word already leaked that Miami officials will dine with Baker Mayfield the night before his March 14 pro day.
 The night before a pro day is prime time for teams interested in a player, and the Mayfield camp surely believes Miami is a strong contender to pick him.
 So what of Ryan Tannehill?
 In the immortal words of Bill Parcells, “I can only go by what I see.”
 Tannehill has missed the last 19 Dolphins games with injuries.
-By opening day this year, it will have been 21 months since Tannehill played football.
+By opening day this year it will have been 21 months since Tannehill played football.
 Adam Gase needs a challenger for Tannehill, and he needs him now.

 • Goodbye, going-to-the-ground.
 “Going to the ground is going away.”
 That’s what I was told about the Competition Committee’s early study and deliberations over the NFL’s catch/no-catch rule.
-The committee had long meetings here, and more study is due before the committee briefs Roger Goodell on its recommendations March 25 in Orlando, but the best chance—as of now—of a revised rule seems to be this: catch, two steps and doing something with the football that needs to be further defined.
+The committee had long meetings here, and more study is due before the committee briefs commissioner Roger Goodell on its recommendations on March 25 in Orlando, but the best chance—as of now—of a revised rule seems to be this: catch, two steps and doing something with the football that needs to be further defined.
 After those three elements, if the player falls to the ground and the ball is jarred loose, it’s a catch.
 That would make the infamous Dez Bryant and Calvin Johnson plays catches.
 The Jesse James play in Pittsburgh?
 A catch too, because he took two steps and turned to pierce the goal line with the ball.
 That would qualify, however it’s finally defined, as doing something with the football.

 • Happy Hue.
 This comes from an executive with a historically reliable ear to the ground: Cleveland, with four picks in the top 35 of the draft, is still exceedingly interested in signing free-agent quarterback A.J.
 McCarron after the trade-deadline-day debacle last fall … and then backstopping him with a rookie quarterback in the draft.
-I’m hearing that’s coach Hue Jackson’s preference, having coached McCarron in Cincinnati.
+I’m hearing that’s coach Hue Jackson’s preference, having coached McCarron in Cincinnati as Bengals offensive coordinator.

 • Just Joshing.
 Cute, embarrassing moment for a nice kid and good prospect.
 Wyoming QB Josh Allen, excited to meet a Hall of Fame quarterback during his meeting with the Dolphins, called Dan Marino “Mr. Elway.”
 Oops.

 • Pensive Gronk.
 I’m told that as of now New England tight end Rob Gronkowski hasn’t made a decision about continuing his football career.
-And after 115 starry and injurious NFL games, he is no hurry to make one.
+And after 115 starry and injurious NFL games, he is in no hurry to make one.

 • Top 10?
 Asked several GMs/scouts/coaches for their top 10 in the draft as of today.
 Here’s the consensus, in an order close to this: Barkley, USC QB Sam Darnold, North Carolina State pass-rusher Bradley Chubb, Allen, Oklahoma QB Baker Mayfield, UCLA QB Josh Rosen, Notre Dame G Quenton Nelson, Alabama DB Minkah Fitzpatrick, Ohio State CB Denzel Ward, Georgia LB Roquan Smith.

 • Bird droppings.
 The Eagles continue to be confident that Carson Wentz will be healthy enough after Dec.
 13 knee surgery to play the Sept.
-6 NFL opener, and have had at least one respectable (the word I hear to describe it) trade offer for Super Bowl MVP Nick Foles … The Eagles got first- and fourth-round picks for Sam Bradford 17 months ago and feel Foles is better, so it’ll likely take at least that to pique their interest, and that’s likely not happening … Philly expects to lose defensive tackle Beau Allen, linebacker Nigel Bradham and tight end Trey Burton in free-agency.
+6 NFL opener, and have had at least one respectable (the word I hear to describe it) trade offer for Super Bowl MVP Nick Foles … The Eagles got first- and fourth-round picks for Sam Bradford 17 months ago and feel Foles is better, so it’ll likely take at least that to pique their interest, and that’s likely not happening … Philly expects to lose defensive tackle Beau Allen, linebacker Nigel Bradham and tight end Trey Burton in free agency.
 The Eagles want Chris Long back, and Long intends to play another year in Philly.

 • Love this story.
 Follow the bouncing compensatory draft pick: